Our Services

 Published on: 3/18/2026

-Sharp big toe pain at night is often gout when it starts suddenly with redness, warmth, swelling, and extreme tenderness, but pseudogout, osteoarthritis, injury, or infection can also be to blame.
-There are several factors to consider; see below for how to tell the difference, when to seek urgent care, and how doctors confirm it.
+Sharp big toe pain at night is most often caused by gout, especially when it appears suddenly with redness, warmth, swelling, and extreme tenderness.
+However, pseudogout, osteoarthritis, injury, or infection can produce similar symptoms.
+Below, you'll learn how to tell these conditions apart, when to seek urgent care, and how doctors confirm a diagnosis.

-For immediate relief, see below for the 10 steps, including rest, ice, elevation, hydration, avoiding alcohol and high-purine foods, safe OTC NSAIDs, loose footwear, protecting the toe from contact, and arranging a medical evaluation, plus long-term prevention options that could change your next steps.
+For immediate relief, follow the 10 steps outlined below: rest, ice, elevation, hydration, avoiding alcohol and high-purine foods, safe OTC NSAIDs, loose footwear, protecting the toe from contact, and arranging a medical evaluation—plus long-term prevention strategies.

 But gout is not the only explanation.
 Let's break down what might be happening, how to recognize the signs, and what you can do right away to ease the pain.